Knowledge Frontiers: International Interdisciplinary Research Projects 2019

-The British Academy is inviting applications for projects which seek to develop new ideas and methods to bear on existing international challenges.
-Projects will need to demonstrate an innovative and interdisciplinary partnership (between researchers in the social sciences or the humanities on the one hand and counterparts in the natural, engineering and/or medical sciences on the other), yielding new conceptual understanding and policy-relevant evidence on questions of international significance.
+Projects under this programme seek to develop new ideas and methods to bear on existing international challenges.
+Each project demonstrates an innovative and interdisciplinary partnership between researchers in the social sciences or the humanities on the one hand and counterparts in the natural, engineering and/or medical sciences on the other, yielding new conceptual understanding and policy-relevant evidence on questions of international significance.

 Tel: 020 7969 5220

 Antarctic Mosaic: an Environmental History of the McMurdo Dry Valleys

 This project examines the history of the McMurdo Dry Valleys in Antarctica through the lenses of history, human geography, and science

 Enhancing Value Added Products and Nutritional Benefits from Agroforestry Systems